MicrosoftDocs/memdocs/memdocs/intune/enrollment/set-up-just-in-time-registration.md

 * Don't add the bundle ID for the Microsoft Authenticator app to your SSO extension policy.
 Since it's a Microsoft app, the SSO extension will automatically work with it.

 ## Setup JIT registration
-Create a single sign-on app extension policy to enable just-in-time (JIT) registration.
+Create a single sign-on app extension policy that uses the Apple SSO extension to enable just-in-time (JIT) registration.
 1. Sign in to the [Microsoft Intune admin center](https://go.microsoft.com/fwlink/?linkid=2109431).
 2. [Create an iOS/iPadOS device configuration policy](../configuration/device-features-configure.md) under **Device features** > **Category** > [**Single sign-on app extension**](../configuration/device-features-configure.md#single-sign-on-app-extension).
 3. For **SSO app extension type**, select **Microsoft Entra ID**.